Microsoft 365 Conditional Access MFA/2FA and Security Defaults

 Microsoft Article about Security Defaults in EntraID

 My quick route to switch this on is by following this link: Azure Portal and then, after logging in as a 365 admin, accessing the Microsoft EntraID, which generally you will find nearer the bottom of the menu that appears when you select the hamburger menu button, top left in your browser window.
+(Within your MS365 admin portal you can access EntraID from the "Identity" menu)

 Once EntraID appears, you can select "Properties" in the middle of the header in the centre of the screen.

-You can then switch this on, by enabling the option
+You can then switch this on by enabling the option

-If you are already using "Conditional Access" your screen will offer the "Manage Conditional Access" (like ours here) rather than "Manage Security Defaults"
+If you are already using "Conditional Access" your screen will offer the "Manage Conditional Access" (like ours here) rather than "Manage Security Defaults."

 CONDITIONAL ACCESS